Severe Thunderstorm Warning issued for Dallas, Guthrie by NWS - News Break

 Severe Thunderstorm Warning issued for Dallas, Guthrie by NWS

-Effective: 2021-06-22 18:57:00 CDT Expires: 2021-06-22 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Dallas; Guthrie A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM CDT FOR EASTERN GUTHRIE AND WESTERN DALLAS COUNTIES At 657 PM CDT, a severe thunderstorm was located 7 miles north of Lake Panorama, or 12 miles northeast of Guthrie Center, moving southeast at 45 mph.
+Effective: 2021-06-22 18:49:00 CDT Expires: 2021-06-22 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Dallas; Guthrie The National Weather Service in Des Moines has issued a * Severe Thunderstorm Warning for Central Guthrie County in west central Iowa Western Dallas County in central Iowa * Until 730 PM CDT. * At 649 PM CDT, a severe thunderstorm was located 9 miles southwest of Jefferson, moving southeast at 40 mph.
 HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Trained spotter reported golf ball sized hail.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Panora.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Lake Panorama around 705 PM CDT.
+Other locations in the path of this severe thunderstorm include Panora.
 HAIL...1.75IN WIND...60MPHalerts.weather.gov